Emergent Pauli blocking in a weakly interacting Bose gas

 To conclude, we have demonstrated that the integrable GHD accurately describes the dynamics of a Bose gas, whose chemical potential and thermal energy far exceed conventional limits for one-dimensionality.
-We attribute the apparent lack of thermalization to an emergent Pauli blocking of integrability-breaking scattering processes, here in the form of transverse excitations in the trap.
-The mechanism relies solely on the fermionic nature of the quasi-particles, which arises from boundary conditions and interactions in the many-body wave function.
-Thus, it would also be relevant to a number of other integrable models that also feature fermionic quasi-particles, such as the XXZ chain~\cite{bertini2016transport} and sinh-Gordon model~\cite{10.21468/SciPostPhys.4.6.045}.
+While such a system would be expected to immediately thermalize, we instead observe a much slower relaxation of the dynamics consistent with a dephasing of the rapidity constituents of the excited mode.
+The rapidities themselves remain conserved due to an emergent Pauli blocking of the integrability-breaking scattering processes, here in the form of transverse excitations in the trap.
+The fermionic nature of the rapidities, and thus the Pauli blocking, emerge as a consequence of the microscopic interactions.
+Emergent quasi-particle descriptions are ubiquitous in quantum many-body physics.
+Unique to integrable models, the quasi-particles provide an exact solution to the many-body system, facilitating a powerful interpretation of phenomena emergent from the complex microscopic details.
+Thus, experimental studies of integrable systems in particular will enable a deeper understanding of the manifestation of emergent behavior.

-\section{ACKNOWLEDGMENTS}
+\section{Acknowledgments}